Yandex Cloud

 Access policies enforce explicit restrictions, unlike roles, which grant explicit permissions.
 The relationships between access policies and roles are as follows:

-1. The system checks access policies for an explicit restriction to perform the operation.
-If there is such a restriction, the operation is denied without any further checks.
+1. The system checks if the user is assigned a role required to perform the operation.
+If they have no such role, the operation is denied without any further checks.

 • To manage access policies, a user must have one of the following roles: